case112/arduino-automotive-display/README.md

 The purpose of the parts in the power supply:

-- 1A Fuse -  protect the circuit from battery failure
+- 1A Fuse -  protects the circuit from failures
 - 1N4002 diode - keeps large current drain spikes from getting to the Arduino and crashing it
 - 1000uF capacitor - adds capacitance to the circuit
 - 7805 voltage regulator - provides stable 5 volts and electrical noise rejection